 Statisticians describe independence as whether the occurrence of one event or characteristic makes it neither more nor less probable that other event(s) or characteristic(s) occur(s).
 The chi-square test described below is one of the most widely used tests for evaluating independence of variables, particularly when the number of observations and/or variables becomes larger.
-This article focuses on testing whether employment discrimination is occurring, but this interactive chi-square calculator can be used for numerous other applications.
+This article focuses on testing whether employment discrimination is occurring, but chi-square tests can be used for numerous other applications.

 How the U.S. Government Defines and Tests for Employment Discrimination